 Leah Young Fullinwider Centennial Chair in Music Performance and Professor of Organ

-Engels received his broad musical education in Germany and the United States.
-He studied organ, piano, harpsichord, choral conducting and church music at universities in Aachen, Düsseldorf and Cologne.
-From 1993 until 1998 he pursued further organ studies with Wolfgang Rübsam in Chicago and the late Robert Anderson in Dallas, receiving an Artist Certificate degree from SMU Meadows in 1995.
-He achieved his international breakthrough when he was awarded the “Concerto Gold Medal” at the 1998 Calgary International Organ Competition.
-Since then, he has been represented by Karen McFarlane Artists Inc. of Cleveland, Ohio.
+Engels’ broad musical education took place in Germany and the United States.
+He studied organ, piano, harpsichord, choral conducting and sacred music at the universities in Aachen, Düsseldorf and Cologne.
+From 1993 until 1998 he pursued further organ studies with the late Robert T. Anderson at SMU and with Wolfgang Rübsam at Northwestern University in Evanston, Illinois.
+Engels achieved his international breakthrough when he was awarded the “Concerto Gold Medal” at the 1998 Calgary International Organ Competition.
+Since then he has been represented by Karen McFarlane Artists Inc. of Cleveland, Ohio.